prathik-l/_/README.md

 I am also proficient in Power BI and Tableau for data visualization.

-Additionally, I have practical experience with low-level programming languages through embedded system design internships.
+Additionally, I have practical experience with low-level programming languages through embedded system desiging internships.

 I am looking for graduate roles in data analytics, software development, and embedded system design.